Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Method

+\textbf{Phoneme-Pose Dictionary}.
 Phonemes are the basic units of the sound structure of a language.
 They are produced with different positions of the tongue and lips, for example, with lips rounded (e.g. /u/) or spread (e.g. /i/), or wide open (e.g., /a/) or closed (e.g., /m/).
 English has 40 phonemes if we don't count lexical stress.
-The phonemes are listed in supplemental materials Appendix 1.
 There are three levels of lexical stress in English: primary stress, secondary stress, and unstress.
 Stress may influence the position of the lips in speech production.
 For example, the vowel 'er' in the word \textit{permit} is stressed when the word is a noun and is unstressed when it is a verb.
 The mouth is slightly more open when pronouncing the stressed 'er'.
 Therefore, we distinguish stress in the English phoneme-pose dictionary.
 For Mandarin Chinese, we use initials and finals as the basic units in the phoneme-pose dictionary.
 This is because phonemes in the finals in Chinese are more blended and don't have a clear boundary between each other \cite{ren1986}.
-Appendix 2 is a list of Mandarin initials and finals.
 We build a phoneme-pose dictionary for English and Mandarin Chinese, respectively, mapping from phonemes to lip postures extracted from a speech production video.

 \textbf{Key Pose Extraction}.
-First, we use Openpose~\cite{cao2018openpose} to extract key poses from training videos.
+First, we use Openpose~\cite{cao2018openpose} to extract key poses from training videos by averaging all the phoneme-poses present in the training video.
 Then we build up the phoneme-pose dictionary from our phoneme extraction pipeline described below.

 \textbf{Phoneme Extraction}.
 We employed the P2FA aligner \cite{yuan&liberman2008} to determine phonemes and their time positions in an utterance.
 The task requires two inputs: audio and word transcriptions.
 The transcribed words are mapped into a phone sequence in advance using a pronouncing dictionary or grapheme to phoneme rules.
 Phone boundaries are determined by comparing the observed speech signal and pre-trained, Hidden Markov Model (HMM) based acoustic models.
 In forced alignment, the speech signal is analyzed as a successive set of frames (e.g., every 10 ms).
 The alignment of frames with phonemes is determined by finding the most likely sequence of hidden states (which are constrained by the known sequence of phonemes derived from transcription) given the observed data and the acoustic models represented by the HMMs.
 Then, we store a sequence of poses for each phoneme in the dictionary based on the alignment.
 The width of the phoneme-poses is determined based on the dataset video frame rate and average speaking rate.